min2ha/ukwa-site/content/target/38795/index.en.md

   "subject": "First World War Centenary, 2014-18"
 }

-# Lest We Forget: The people of Parkhead remember the First World War

 A project to collect, record and commemorate the memories of the First World War from the people of Parkhead in Glasgow.